voscarmv/eusart_sipo_piso/README.md

 You can then use these 5V terminals to control real-life devices such as relays or other 5V digital circuitry.

-I made this project bakc in college and my purpose was to replace as much of the closed-source software we used from Microchip as I could with Open Source alternatives.
+I made this project back in college and my purpose was to replace as much of the closed-source software we used from Microchip as I could with Open Source alternatives.

 ## Installation